monasteries-to-visit-during-ladakh-bike-trip

 blog-images

-One of the most beautiful spiritual attractions on a Ladakh biking route is the Thiksey Monastery, which dates back to the 15th century and is a twelve-storied structure, resembling the Potala Palace in Tibet.
+One of the most beautiful spiritual attractions on a Ladakh biking route is the Thiksey Monastery, which dates back to the 15th century and is a twelve-story structure, resembling the Potala Palace in Tibet.
 There are many holy shrines in the monastery, and Goddess Dorje Chenmo is the most popular one.
-Thiksey is also known for the 40 foot tall statue of Maitreya Buddha and other ancient relics.
+Thiksey is also known for the 40-foot-tall statue of Maitreya Buddha and other ancient relics.

 • Location: Thiksey, Ladakh 194201